Become a Mentor

 REM Iowa’s Host Home program offers life-changing experiences—for our Mentors and the individuals we serve—and there is no better way to illustrate it’s impact than through the stories of our Mentor families.
 Our amazing Mentors are inspiring individuals who open their hearts and share their homes to make a difference in the lives of adults with diabilities.
 Below you’ll read about Suzanne and Brian, who offer a shining example of what being a Mentor is all about.
 Click here for more Host Home stories, which come from our national partner, The MENTOR Network.

-Like many parents adjusting to an empty nest, Suzanne and Brian began to consider what the next stage of their lives would look like.
-They considered renting the room out—figuring they could use the space to generate a little extra income for their family—and then Suzanne read an article about REM Iowa’s Host Home program for adults with intellectual and developmental disabilities.
+For Suzanne Revers, it all started with an extra bedroom.
+Her daughter had moved out to start her own family, and her teenage sons, Andy and Dawson, were getting older.
+Like many parents adjusting to an empty nest, Suzanne began to consider what the next stage of her life would look like.
+She considered renting the room out, figuring she could use the space to generate a little extra income for her family.
+Then she read an article about REM Iowa’s Host Home program for adults with intellectual and developmental disabilities.

 Ready to Make a Difference

-Suzanne called REM Iowa and spoke with a recruiter, who explained how the organization helps couples just like the Revers become Host Home providers, or “Mentors,” and matches them with adults who need support and want to live in family homes.
-They knew from raising their son Andy, who has Down Syndrome, that being a Mentor could be challenging.
-However, through their own experience and with encouragement from REM Iowa’s team the Revers knew they could be great Mentors.
+Suzanne called REM Iowa and spoke with a recruiter, who explained how the organization helps people just like her become Host Home providers, or “Mentors,” and matches them with adults who need support and want to live in family homes.
+She knew from raising her son Andy, who has Down Syndrome, that being a Mentor could be challenging.
+However, through her own experience and with encouragement from REM Iowa’s team, Suzanne knew she could be a great Mentor.

-Brian and Suzanne were matched with Mason, a young man who had been living in a group home with other adults with developmental disabilities.
-Mason liked the group home, but wanted to live with a family, where he could have more personal support and better focus on achieving his goals of finishing school and finding a job.
+In 2012, Suzanne was matched with Mason, a young man who had been living in a group home with other adults with developmental disabilities.
+Mason liked the group home, but he wanted to live with a family, where he could have more personal support and better focus on achieving his goals of finishing school and finding a job.

 Success at Home and in the Community

-Suzanne says having Mason in the home has had a positive impact on the whole family, including her sons, who have developed close friendships with him.
+Suzanne says Mason and Shawn have had a positive impact on the whole family, including her sons, who have developed close friendships with both of them.

-“It really has been a perfect fit.
+“It really has been a perfect fit in both situations.
 It’s changed our lives,” Suzanne says.
-“I’m glad every day that I’m doing this because I get to see Mason blossom into everything he wants to be.
-He knows that there’s a whole team of people here and at REM who he can count on.”
+“I’m glad every day that I’m doing this because I get to see Mason and Shawn develop their gifts and work towards becoming all that they can be.
+The one-on-one mentoring is key, and there’s a whole team of people here at REM who we can count on for support.”